microsoft/azuredevopslabs/labs/vsts/testmanagement/readme.md

 ## Test Manager Extension

-You will need the **Test Manager** Extension to be enabled to your Visual Studio Team Services account.
+You will need the **Test Manager** extension to get the comprehensive set of testing features in your Visual Studio Team Services account.
 This extension is included with Visual Studio Enterprise, MSDN Platforms and Test Professional subscriptions.
 If you do not have any of these subscriptions, then you will need to acquire or request a trial version from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ms.vss-testmanager-web).
 Please see the **"Installing the Test Manager Extension"** section below for step-by-step instructions to install the extension.

 ## Task 1: Creating Test Plan